ViniMPDS11/dutattoo/README.md

 # <h1 align="center">DUTATTOO</h1>

 A web application designed to simplify the tattoo quote process quickly and easily.
 With an interactive form, users can simulate a tattoo quote and contact the tattoo artist directly via WhatsApp.
-Built with React.js and CSS Modules, with no user authentication or database.
+Built with React.js and CSS Modules.

 ## 📸 Application Interface